mmyytt2000/mmyytt2000.github.io/index.md

 ### Technical Committee Membership

 - Member of the Standing committee of the CCF Technical Committee on Services Computing
+- Member of the IEEE Technical Committee on Services Computing
+- Member of the IEEE Technical Committee on Software Engineering
+- Member of the CAAI Technical Committee on Artificial Intelligence with Uncertainty

+###

 ```markdown
 Syntax highlighted code block